Chapter 8 Cell content

 8.4 Multi content

-User can also have more control over displayed content by using function compose/mk_par.
-The function enable to define the elements composing the paragraph and their respective formats.
+The user can have more control over displayed content by using function compose() or mk_par() which are identical.
+The function enables the user to define the elements composing the paragraph and their respective formats.
 It can also be used to mix text chunks and images.

 8.4.1 Function mk_par